millancore/tagin/README.md

 License
 =======

-Copyright (c) 2019 Millancore
+Tagin Copyright (c) 2019 Millancore

-Copyright (c) 2013 Mark Story & Paul Reinheimer
+Xhgui Copyright (c) 2013 Mark Story & Paul Reinheimer

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the